Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 ## Introduction to JavaScript and Obfuscation

 JavaScript is a high-level, interpreted scripting language primarily used to create dynamic and interactive elements on web pages.
 From enhancing user interfaces with animations to handling server requests in the background via AJAX, JavaScript is an integral part of the modern web.
-For more details, please refer to the [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).

 Nota bene: Javascript is not in any way related to Java.
 The name was simply chosen to capitalize on the popularity of Java at the time.
 Though the two languages share some similarities in syntax, they are fundamentally different.

 Obfuscation, on the other hand, is the practice of making something hard to understand or interpret.
 In the context of JavaScript, obfuscation involves transforming the code into a version that is functionally equivalent but much harder to read and understand.
 This is done to protect the code from being easily reverse-engineered or stolen.

+Example of Obfuscation:
 ```javascript
 // Before Obfuscation:
 function greet(name) {